osthomas/vim-bio/README.md

 `:set termguicolors` must be set.

 Opening a supported file will trigger autodetection of sequence type content and set the colors accordingly.
-The file type is composed of two parts:
+The syntax name is composed of two parts:

 1. The actual file type (eg. fasta)
 2. The color scheme

 **Example:** `fasta.ntfg`
-This means that the file is a fasta file that is colorized with the `ntfg` palette.
+This means that the syntax is fora fasta file that is colorized with the `ntfg` palette.

 Each color scheme comes in to variants: